Art-of-WiFi/UniFi-API-browser/README.md

 - Messages
   - list events
   - list alarms

+Please note that the bundled API client supports many more API endpoints, not all make sense to add to the API browser though.

 ### Credits
 The PHP API client that comes bundled with this tool is based on the work done by the following developers: